ECMT-680-Financial-Econometrics/RDD_DUI_REPLICATION/README.md

 # RDD_DUI_REPLICATION
 This repository is a work-in-progress replication of the paper "Punishment and Detterrence: Evidence From Drunk Driving" by Benjamin Hansen, published in the National Bureau of Economic Research.
-The study uses the different thresholds for a DUI (0.08 BAC) and aggravated DUI (0.15 BAC) as cutoffs for a Regression Discontinuity Design analysis.
+The study uses the different thresholds for a DUI (0.08 BAC) and aggravated DUI (0.15 BAC) as cutoffs for a Regression Discontinuity Design analysis in order to examine recidivism (the tendency of a criminal to reoffend).

+"Regression discontinuity derived
+estimates suggest that having a BAC above the DUI threshold reduces recidivism by up to 2 percentage points (17 percent).
+Likewise having a BAC over the aggravated DUI threshold reduces recidivism by an additional percentage point (9 percent)" (Hansen).

 In this repository there is:

 hansen_dwi.csv - an Excel file with data used for replication.
+This is data from administrative records of DUI stops in the state of Washington.

 Hansen_DUI_Paper.pdf - The actual paper itself